Old Sequoia

 Old Sequoia is an American animated short film directed by Jack King featuring Donald Duck.
 The cartoon was produced in Technicolor by Walt Disney Productions and released to theaters on December 21, 1945, by RKO Radio Pictures.

 Plot

-An ancient sequoia tree labeled "Old Sequoia" sits surrounded by a small fence in a National Park as a pair of beavers chew down trees in the surrounding area.
-Donald Duck, a ranger at the park, is tasked by the park's chief ranger (possibly Pete) with protecting the massive tree, after taking the blame for a large loss of trees in his sector.
-The chief further warns Donald that he will lose his job if Old Sequoia falls.
+An ancient sequoia tree labeled "Old Sequoia" sits surrounded by a small fence in a National Park.
+Donald Duck, a struggling ranger at the park, is tasked with protecting the massive tree by the park's chief ranger (possibly Pete), who further warns Donald that he will lose his job if Old Sequoia falls.